Forecast Lead Time

 Calculation Method

-The lead time is calculated using the formula: Distance ÷ Solar Wind Speed
+Lead time is estimated with: Distance ÷ Solar Wind Speed

-• The average distance from the L1 point to Earth is approximately 1.5 million kilometers
+- The average distance from the L1 point to Earth is about 1.5 million kilometres.

-• Solar wind speed is measured in kilometers per second (km/s)
+- Solar wind speed is measured in kilometres per second (km/s).

-• The result is converted to minutes for practical use
+- The result is converted into minutes for easier interpretation.

 L1 Satellite Data